YukiGasai/obsidian-google-calendar/docs/Basics/Installation.md

 # Installation

-The installation of this plugin is a little cumbersum.
-But after the inital setup you should never have to touch it again.
+The installation of this plugin is a little cumbersome.
+But after the initial setup you should never have to touch it again.
-The creation of a public OAUTH client to skip the setup is WIP.
+The creation of a public OAUTH client to skip this setup is WIP.

 ## Install Plugin